 The spectroscopy of mesons containing heavy quarks has become a truly high-precision endeavor.
 These simulations use Non-Relativistic QCD (NRQCD) or Heavy Quark Effective Theory (HQET), systematic expansions of the QCD Lagrangian in powers of the heavy quark velocity, or the heavy quark mass.
 Terms in the Lagrangian have obvious quark model analogs, but are derived directly from QCD.
 For example, the heavy quark potential is a derived quantity, extracted from simulations.
-Fig. 14.8 shows the mass spectrum for mesons containing at least one heavy (b or c) quark from Ref.
-42 and Ref.
-43. The calculations uses a discretization of nonrelativistic QCD for bottom quarks with charm and lighter quarks being handled with an improved relativistic action.
-Three flavors of light dynamical quarks are included.
+Fig. 15.7 shows the mass spectrum for mesons containing at least one heavy (b or c) quark from Ref.
+50 It also contains results from Refs.
+[51] and [52].
+The calculations uses a discretization of nonrelativistic QCD for bottom quarks with charm and lighter quarks being handled with an improved relativistic action.
+Four flavors (u, d, s, c) of dynamical quarks are included.

-Finally, Fig. 14.9 shows recent lattice calculations of singly and double charmed baryons.
-Here we are at the forefront of theory and experiment.
+Finally, Fig. 15.8 and Fig. 15.9 show recent lattice calculations of singly and double charmed baryons.
+These figures were provided by S. Collins and are based on ones in the review Ref.
+53. Here we are at the forefront of theory and experiment.

-Recall that lattice calculations take operators which are interpolating fields with quantum numbers appropriate to the desired states, compute correlation functions of these operators, and fit the correlation functions to functional forms parameterized by a set of masses and matrix elements.
+Recall that lattice calculations take operators which are interpolating fields with quantum numbers appropriate to the desired states, compute correlation functions of these operators, and fit the correlation functions to functional forms parametrized by a set of masses and matrix elements.
 As we move away from hadrons which can be created by the simplest quark model operators (appropriate to the lightest meson and baryon multiplets) we encounter a host of new problems: either no good interpolating fields, or too many possible interpolating fields, and many states with the same quantum numbers.
 Techniques for dealing with these interrelated problems vary from collaboration to collaboration, but all share common features: typically, correlation functions from many different interpolating fields are used, and the signal is extracted in what amounts to a variational calculation using the chosen operator basis.
 In addition to mass spectra, wave function information can be garnered from the form of the best variational wave function.
 Of course, the same problems which are present in the spectroscopy of the lightest hadrons (the need to extrapolate to infinite volume, physical values of the light quark masses, and zero lattice spacing) are also present.
 We briefly touch on three different kinds of hadrons: excited states of baryons, glueballs, and hybrid mesons.
 The quality of the data is not as good as for the ground states, and so the results continue to evolve.

-Figure 14.8: Spectroscopy for mesonic systems containing one or more heavy quarks (adapted from Ref.
-42 and Ref.
-43).
-Particles whose masses are used to fix lattice parameters are shown with crosses; the authors distinguish between "predictions" and "postdictions" of their calculation.
+Figure 15.7: Spectroscopy for mesonic systems containing one or more heavy quarks (adapted from Ref.
+50) Particles whose masses are used to fix lattice parameters are shown with crosses; the authors distinguish between "predictions" and "postdictions" of their calculation.
 Lines represent experiment.

 Ref.
-49 is a good recent review of excited baryon spectroscopy.
+60 is a good recent review of excited baryon spectroscopy.
 The interesting physics questions to be addressed are precisely those enumerated in the last section.
 An example of a recent calculation, due to Ref.
-50 is shown in Fig. 14.10.
+61 is shown in Fig. 15.10.
 Notice that the pion is not yet at its physical value.
 The lightest positive parity state is the nucleon, and the Roper resonance has not yet appeared as a light state.